sTumpaGit/Login_Registration_System/README.md

 This is a simple login-registration page.

 There are 8 fields – Username , Full name , Gender , Educational Qualification, Date of Birth, Email, Password and ImageLlink.
-I have used HTML5, CSS3, JavaScript , php and mySql .
+I have used HTML5, CSS3, JavaScript , php and mySql.

 Database Name – samplelogindB
 Table name - userinfotableall

 This project has four php files –
 1. index.php( For the Log in page.
 If any username is not recorded or wrong username/password  is typed then it shows “ Invalid Credentials ”.
 Then go for new log in or register a new table. )
 2. register.php( For Registration page) - I have used radio button , selection , uploading of photo here.
 If picture is more than 2 MB it will not be accepted.
 If registration is successful then data is shown in userinfotableall table in sampleloginDB database.
 No two username will be same.)